havardob/personal-site-v2/sections/section-pens.md

   stroke-linejoin="round" stroke-width="16"></line></svg>
 order: 4
 ---
 I'm an avid user of [CodePen](https://codepen.io/havardob) and huge fan of their community.
-It's become somewhat a daily hobby of mine to recreate Dribbble shots or explore the possiblities CSS that has to offer.
+It's become somewhat a daily hobby of mine to use this platform to recreate Dribbble shots or explore the many possiblities CSS has to offer.

 A few of my pens has also been featured in the [CodePen Spark](https://codepen.io/spark) newsletter and in the [The Most Hearted Pens of 2020](https://codepen.io/2020/popular/pens/4).